AmineBotza/alx-higher_level_programming/README.md

-#This Readme file is about introduction to high level language Python.
+This readme file is about an introduction to Python